Change Password

 Type

-0 KV The elected classification label and the number of occurrences it appears in K nearest neighbors attribute_value, count
+0 KV The elected class label and its number of occurrences among the k nearest neighbors attribute_value, count

 algo(knn).params({